 The generating unit engine is derived from the industrial engine, the difference being its fixed speed operation (1500 or 1800 rpm).
-For this purpose the injection pumps are fitted with a special speed governor mechanical type.
-The mechanical governor normally provides (ISO 3046/IV class AI)
+For this purpose the injection pumps are fitted with a special speed governor which can be mechanical or electronic.

-for a 5% speed deviation between no-load and full-load.
+The mechanical governor normally provides (ISO 3046/IV class AI) for a 5% speed deviation between no-load and full-load.